Taking it up a notch.

 Our Student Chapter is a The Wildlife Society, Inc. Affiliate through the Southeastern Section and the State Chapter.
 These form part of the network for the professional society for wildlife biologists—such as those in our group.

-Our bi-weekly meetings teach wildlife ecology students professional skills, including but not limited to:
+Our bi-weekly meetings teach wildlife ecology students professional skills and connect students with wildlife professions.

 • radio telemetry